Semantic Annotations for Linked Avro Data (SALAD) §

 depth-first.
 For each visited object, field names, identifier fields, link

-fields, vocabulary fields, and $import
+fields, vocabulary fields, and $import and $include directives must be

 processed as described in this section.
 The order of traversal of child